-Learning & Teaching ModesThe course will be delivered in the format of lectures supported by problem-solving tutorials developing material covered in lectures.
+Learning & Teaching ModesThe course will be delivered in the format of lectures and interactive learning modules supported by problem-solving tutorials developing material covered in lectures.
 In addition, laboratory classes will be used to develop skills in the engineering logging of soils.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.